Pirmayr/Run2/README.md

 # Run2

 Run2 is a simple scripting language.
 It is intended to be a robust tool for running tasks.
-The original motivation was to be able build and test software reliably.
+The original motivation was to be able to build and test software reliably.

 ## Properties